The first book I ever read, from cover to cover, was H. G. Well’s War of the Worlds. From that moment on, I was hooked.

-It is dangerous to compose a list of favorites for science fiction because sci-fi readers are the most opinionated and passionate there are.
-I’ve seen near death blows exchanged as people argue over the right genre category for something.
+It is dangerous to compose a list of favorites for science fiction because sci-fi readers are the most opinionated and passionate of enthsiasts.
+I’ve seen near-death blows exchanged as people argue over the right genre category for something.

 “It’s dystopia, you idiot,” he replied.